ENGR210/ENGR210.github.io/vlog/projects/B_Demultiplexer.md

     ![Autograder My Submissions](../images/Demultiplexer/autograder_my_submissions.png)

 - This page will display the score for each of the modules that are tested as well as an overall score.

+###Demonstration (30%) <a name="demonstration"></a>

+Program your FPGA with your demultiplexer and demonstrate your working system to the TA.
+You will not receive full points until the TA has approved your demonstration.

 ----
 Version:  E210 SP'2022.0